 Pronunciation of 'Ericaceae'

-The word 'Ericaceae' refers to a family of flowering plants commonly known as the heath or heather family.
-It is pronounced as 'ɛrɪˈkeɪsiː' in English.
+The word 'Ericaceae' is pronounced as 'ˌɛrɪˈkeɪsiˌiː' in English (en-US).
+It refers to a family of flowering plants commonly known as the heath or heather family.

 Word Origin

-The term 'Ericaceae' is derived from the genus name 'Erica', which comes from the Greek word 'ereike', meaning 'heath' or 'shrub'.
+The word 'Ericaceae' originates from the genus 'Erica', which is derived from the Greek word 'ereike', meaning 'heath' or 'shrub'.

 Pronunciation Details